Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

 ### Redis

-**NOTE:** I have Diaspora running with the Debian 6 stable repositories version of redis-server, without any problems - anatoly (jd.com user)
+**NOTE:** I have Diaspora running with the Debian 6 stable repositories version of redis-server, without any problems - joaomlneto (jd.com user: anatoly)

 Debian 6.0 stable repositories have an older version of Redis.
 If you are running Debian Testing, you can use the repository: